Southern Miss College of Education & Psychology

 email@example.com or firstname.lastname@example.org

-This three hour course is a study of the types of government publications and tools for their bibliographic organization.
+This three hour course is a study of local, state, and federal government resources, publications and bibliographic organization.

-Online class discussions are scheduled on Monday evenings, 6:30 - 8:00pm Central time.
+Virtual online class sessions are scheduled on Wednesday evenings, 8:00 - 9:00pm Central time.

 After completion of the course students should be able to: